 Want to know the real success data behind some of the most common beginner day trading strategies out there?
 In this article, we take a deep dive into five of the most Googled setups for active day traders and put them to the test in TrendSpider’s No-Code Strategy Tester!
+If you don’t have a TrendSpider account, you can start a free trial here.

 The entry and exit criteria within these strategies varied, but all other factors remained constant: